LeonKremers/CellReg/README.md

 For more information contact lironsheintuch@gmail.com or join our [slack channel](https://cellreg.slack.com).

 ## Adapted for use on Linux based server
-In general CellReg is left the same, however this adapation is optimized to run without GUI on our Linux based server.
+In general CellReg is left the same, however this adaptation is optimized to run without GUI on our Linux based server.
 In our implementation Cellreg runs via a single matlab script (see Leon_CellReg.m) which is called from within a python jupyter botebook.
-For performance optimization and asthetics loading bars which are not correctly rendered in Jupyter output have been removed.
+For performance optimization and asthetics loading bars (which are not correctly rendered in Jupyter output) have been removed.

 Leon Kremers (2024)